 Architectural louvre systems serve a dual purpose: they bring fresh air inside while keeping dirt, water, and debris outside.
 Ventilation inside a room makes an enormous difference in the comfort of the occupants, but it also has an environmental effect as well.
 When a building is designed to incorporate natural heating, cooling, shading, and lighting into its performance, it gives heating and cooling systems a break.
 That means that your utility bills get a break as well.

-With architectural louvres, you can count on a much better view of the world outside your window.
-Glass louvres are inherently easy to see through.
-When you consider the advantages that you can count on when you have more ventilation in your living and working space, and how much the view from inside is improved with a vertical glass louvre system, you can see why Danpal customers are satisfied with the company’s products.
+With architectural louvres, you can count on a much better view of the world outside your window. polycarbonate louvres are inherently easy to see through.
+When you consider the advantages that you can count on when you have more ventilation in your living and working space, and how much the view from inside is improved with a vertical polycarbonate louvre system, you can see why Danpal customers are satisfied with the company’s products.

 Architectural Louvre Systems Vary According to Structure